pradyothadavi/pradyothadavi/README.md

 I am Pradyot H Adavi.

-I am an Engineering Manager in Fintech and Payments Group ( FPG ) at Flipkart.
-Me and my team are responsible for democratising data for creating user insights.
-These insights are used for decision-making in products like Flipkart Pay Later and Flipkart-Axis Cobranded Cards.
-Prior to this role, I was a software engineer building systems and products in the domain of payments and affordability charter of Flipkart.
-I have a patent filed for System And Method For Facilitating Data Sharing ( Application No: 202141031528 ) with Indian Patent Office.
+I am a software engineer and engineering leader with a keen interest in game theory, graphs, and blockchain technology.

-I have a Masters degree (M.Tech in Information Technology, 2014) from IIIT Bangalore.
-I received my Bachelor's degree in Computer Science from Visvesvaraya Technological University (VTU), Karnataka in 2011.
-I completed my schooling at Dandeli, a small town in the Western Ghats region.
-While I am a native of Lingasugur, Bangalore has been my second home since 2017.
+My [career](https://pradyot.adavi.in/cv/), spanning a decade, has been with [Flipkart](https://www.flipkartcareers.com/#!/) in the Fintech and Payments domain.
+Currently, I am an Engineering Manager responsible for the Risk and Fraud engineering team.

-My interests are in the area of distributed systems, big data and blockchain.
+I hold a Master's degree (M.Tech in Information Technology, 2014) from [IIIT Bangalore](https://www.iiitb.ac.in/).
+I completed my schooling in [Dandeli](https://en.wikipedia.org/wiki/Dandeli), a small town nested in the Western Ghats.
+While I am a native of [Lingasugur](https://en.wikipedia.org/wiki/Lingasugur), Bengaluru has been my second home since 2007.
 <!--
 **pradyothadavi/pradyothadavi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.